mesosphere/universe/README.md

   * [Consumption Protocol](#consumption-protocol)
   * [Supported DC/OS Versions](#supported-dcos-versions)

+If you are not familiar with packages, we recommend this [Get Started Guide](docs/tutorial/GetStarted.md).

 ## Universe Purpose
 This git repo facilitates three necessary functions to publish, store and consume packages.